An interview with Washington Post editor Alan Sipress

 Samantha Hogan

 Samantha Hogan focuses on government accountability projects for The Maine Monitor.
-Samantha joined the newsroom as its first full-time reporter in 2019 with Report for America.
+She joined the newsroom as its first full-time reporter in 2019 with Report for America.
 Samantha was named the 2021 Maine’s Journalist of the Year by the Maine Press Association, and spent 2020 reporting on Maine’s court system through the ProPublica Local Reporting Network.
-She previously worked for The Frederick News-Post, covering state politics, agriculture, the environment and energy, and interned twice for The Washington Post.
+Her reporting on county jails recording and listening to attorney-client phone calls won the Silver Gavel award from the American Bar Association and was also a semi-finalist for the Goldsmith Prize for Investigative Reporting in 2023.
+Samantha previously worked for The Frederick News-Post and interned twice for The Washington Post.

 Previous Post